joshacross/horiseon-social-solutions-beta/README.md

-# Code Refactor Starter Code
+# HORISEON Social Solution Services, inc.
 <h2>Description</h2>
 <p>
     The following website is an on-the-job ticket that required me, as a developer, to refract existing code by modifying and colidating the existing HTML and CSS language and structure, allowing for a more SEO-friendly and accessible website.